About Apodaca Native Designs

 I hope you find something you like and are interested in ordering.
 We make all of the furniture to your desired size, color, and style.
 This is not mass produced furniture.
 I look forward to discussing your requirements.
 Thanks for your interest! --Ernie Apodaca

-Northwest Native Designs provides furniture and interior design accessories to hotels, offices, casinos and private residences.
+Apodaca Native Design produces furniture and interior design accessories for hotels, offices, casinos and private residences.

 Owner Ernie Apodaca is true native of the West.
 He is a Blackfeet Indian from Browning, Montana, by way of Seattle.
 "My background influences me on a daily basis," says Ernie, and it shows in his work.

-Northwest Native Designs hand-builds original upholstered furniture in their unique designs: oversized chairs and couches, ottomans, pillows, and leather throws.
+Apodaca Native Design hand-builds original upholstered furniture in their unique designs: oversized chairs and couches, ottomans, pillows, and leather throws.

-In addition to leather, he employs loom-state chenilles, Italian suedes, and ethnic woven fabrics.
-What makes their work instantly recognizable is the addition of hand-tooled leather, wood carvings that might resemble totem poles, and hand-painted westerns scenes or Native American designs.
+In addition to leather, designers employ loom-state chenilles, Italian suedes, and ethnic woven fabrics.
+What makes their work instantly recognizable is the addition of hand-tooled leather, wood carvings that might resemble totem poles, and hand-painted western scenes or Native American designs.